 Sprouts can be grown at any time of year in even the smallest home, and on the smallest budget.
-What’s more they’re packed with vitamins and nutrients, good for your health and fighting off those pesky colds that abound in cities in winter.
+What’s more they’re packed with vitamins and nutrients, good for your health and fighting off those pesky winter colds.

 A huge variety of seeds can easily be grown to eat as sprouts including radish, pea, chick pea, mung beans, alfalfa, fenugreek, sunflower, lentil, and broccoli.
-Each has its own unique flavour and can be eaten on its own or used to add crunch and flavour to winter salads.
-You can have fun experimenting.
+Each has its own unique flavour.

 You don’t need to buy the small, pricey packets of sprouting seeds either.
-Many dried pulses like mung beans or chick peas from the supermarket or health food shop will sprout just as well at a fraction of the cost.
-Or the large 500g bags of seeds for sprouting, sold online, can be very good value, too.
+Many dried pulses like mung beans, lentils or chick peas from the supermarket or health food shop will sprout just as well at a fraction of the cost.
+If buying sprouting seeds online, look out for the larger (500g) packs as they are often much better value.

 How to make your own sprouter

 Sprouters are readily available to buy or its super easy to make your own.
-You may even find that a sprouter made from a glass jam jar is easier to use and gives you better results than many commercial sprouters.
-All you need to do is
+In my experience, a DIY jam-jar sprouter is actually easier to use and gives better results than many commercial sprouters.
+Make your own sprouter in two simple steps:

 1. Find a decent sized glass jar, preferably with a lid.

 2. Drill small holes in the lid – 3mm is fine or punch them with a hammer and nail.
-Or you can dispense with the lid altogether and use some hessian or a piece of old shirt instead, attached with an elastic band (this is also a better option for very small seeds like alfalfa that can fall through the holes of a lid).
+If you prefer, you can dispense with the lid altogether and simply drain the water off through your fingers.

 How to grow sprouts

 1. Put some seeds in the bottom of the jar and cover with water to soak for twelve hours.
 You can add just one type of seed or a mix of varieties, it’s fun to experiment.
 The seeds will expand a lot as they grow.
 Half to one inch (1cm – 2cm) of dried seeds will usually fill a jar.
-It varies between seeds – radish expand more than sunflowers, for example – you’ll quickly learn as you grow them (and it doesn’t matter if you put too few or many in).
+It varies between seeds – radish expand more than sunflowers, for example – you’ll quickly learn.

 3. Repeat the rinsing process at least once every 12 hours until the sprouts are ready – usually about 2 to 4 days.